ajreynol/logos/README.md

 ## Correctness

-Logos is verified: its soundness is stated and proven in Lean against a specification of SMT-LIB semantics, so a proof it accepts really does establish that the assumptions of that proof are unsatisfiable.
+Logos is verified: its soundness is stated and proven in Lean against a specification of SMT-LIB semantics, so a proof it accepts implies that the assumptions of that proof are indeed unsatisfiable.
 The specification is in two parts.
 First, the file `./Cpc/SmtModel.lean` formalizes a model semantics of SMT-LIB.
 Second, the file `./Cpc/Spec.lean` defines a correspondence between Eunoia terms and SMT-LIB terms and a definition of satisfiability for Eunoia terms.